Childhood and Rights in the Global South: Plural Intersections

 Share This Article

 Associate Professor at the University of Bristol, specializing in Global Childhoods and Welfare.
-Her research, focused on Ghana and Nigeria, examines childhood constructions, children's rights, and parent-child relations.
-She has published a monograph, 16 journal articles, 16 book chapters, co-edited four volumes, and overseen two special journal issues.
-She also serves on editorial boards for journals and book series in childhood studies.
+Her research in Ghana and Nigeria explores childhood constructions and children's rights.
+She has published widely and serves on editorial boards in childhood studies.